TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 ```

-The ```ALTER TABLE``` function was used to add four new columns (ride_length, day_of_ride, month_of_ride, hour_of_the_day) to the trip_data table, specifying their data types.

-Then, the ```UPDATE``` function was utilized to populate these new columns with data derived from existing columns.

-Creating a new table with clean data
+***Creating a new table, with clean data***

-After formatting the data, I created a new table, yearly_bike_data, intended for analysis purposes.
+After formatting the data, I created a new table, ```yearly_bike_data```, intended for analysis purposes.
 This table comprises clean data, including the new four columns, ride_length, day_of_ride, month_of_ride, hour_of_the_day, and excluding all null values, trips lasting more than a day, and trips lasting less than a minute.

 I adopt the practice of avoiding the deletion of data from the main table during project work to maintain data integrity.
 This ensures that critical information remains intact, allowing for further analysis without the risk of losing or altering essential columns in the main dataset.

 ```
 DROP TABLE IF EXISTS yearly_bike_data